Jolly-w/LEPID/README.md

 # Synthetic datasets
 We use MOA to generate synthetic datasets.
 MOA tutorial can be found in this link: https://moa.cms.waikato.ac.nz/tutorial-5-simulating-concept-drift-in-moa/.
 1. Download MOA in https://moa.cms.waikato.ac.nz/downloads/
-2. Open the lib folder under moa in a terminal in an integrated development environment such as eclipse.
+2. Open the /lib folder under moa in a terminal in an integrated development environment such as eclipse.
-3. Input the code of Generate synthetic data streams to generate synthetic data streams in arff file format.
+3. Input the code of “Generate synthetic data streams to generate synthetic data streams” in arff file format.
 4. The following code is used to synthesize the SEA_sudden dataset.
 The SEA_sudden dataset contains the following information: 50K instances | Sudden drift with imbalance ratio 5:1 → 1:5 | Sudden drift occurs at the 10,000th instances | The drift window is 1
 ```
 java -cp moa.jar -javaagent:sizeofag-1.0.4.jar moa.DoTask WriteStreamToARFFFile -s (ConceptDriftStream -s (ImbalancedStream -s (generators.SEAGenerator -f 3) -c 0.8333;0.1667) -d (ImbalancedStream -s (generators.SEAGenerator -f 2) -c 0.1667;0.8333) -p 10000 -w 1) -f SEA_sudden.arff -m 50000